How do I add a Puzzle?

 Best image quality

-For the brightest and clearest images, take photos during the day in natural light - this helps avoid reflections from artificial lighting.
+For the brightest and clearest images, take photos during the day in natural light; this helps to avoid reflections from artificial lighting.

 Recommended Images for a complete puzzle record (wherever possible):

-• Box image: take a straight-on, close-up photo for clarity, so that the image is easier to see on smaller mobile devices.
-Placing the puzzle on a flat surface and photographing from the top often produces the best result.
+• Box image: Take a straight-on, close-up photo for clarity, so that the image is easier to see on smaller mobile devices.
+Placing the puzzle on a flat surface and photographing from the top more often produces the best result

-• Additional box images: Capture the side and back of the box, where key details like title, barcode, manfacturer ID and dimensions are displayed - this helps verify the puzzle's accuracy.
+• Additional box images: Capture the side and back of the box, where key details like title, barcode, manufacturer ID and dimensions are displayed; this helps verify the puzzle's accuracy

 • Optional: Include any extra photos which you think might interest other users (poster, special inclusions, close-up puzzle details, etc.)

-On the image upload screen, you can now "categorize" images to help users set their default viewing preference.
-This means those who prefer seeing either the box or completed puzzle image as the default, will see the relevant "categorized" image automatically, no need to select manually each time.
+On the image upload screen, you can now categorise images to help users set their default viewing preference.
+This means that those who prefer to see either the box or completed puzzle image as the default will see the relevant categorised image automatically; there is no need to select manually each time.

 For more information, please read here: Categorising Images